-Should I Sign a Month-to-Month Lease?
+Should I Sign A Month-to-Month Lease?

-If you’re a rolling stone — or you’re just more open to moving — the flexibility of a month-to-month lease can be liberating.
+If you’re a rolling stone — or you’re just more open to moving — the flexibility of a month-to-month rental agreement can be liberating.
 If you find a great place with unbelievable rent in your dream neighborhood, you won’t have to pass it up because you still have seven months left on your current lease.
 You may want to go monthly at the end of a year-long lease if you’re ready to start casually looking for a new place, but you don’t want to be rushed.

 The flip side of flexibility is that your landlord has a lot more freedom, too.
 While they can’t ask you to move out immediately (most states require a 30-day notice), not having a long-term lease locked down means your landlord could decide they want you out for almost any reason.
-If you have a great relationship with a landlord you trust, a month-to-month arrangement could go on for years without any issues.
+If you have a great relationship with a landlord you trust, a month-to-month lease arrangement could go on for years without any issues.
 But know that you don’t have as many protections from termination of the lease when the agreement is more fluid.

 Most long-term leases have penalties for leaving early, or for renegotiating terms.
 With a month-to-month lease arrangement, you’re freed of any early termination charges and you may be able to get additional wants.
 If you’re a great tenant who pays on time and cares for the property, and the landlord knows you can leave any month, you may be able to leverage your position into something like new appliances or a security system.